Temporary Exhibitions, Strauss Gallery, Hopkins Center

 After filming this process of “neutralizing” and “mimicking” one another’s accents, Katchadourian designed a six-channel work in which three television monitors show (1) a synchronized conversation (a script created by her parents) in their natural accents; (2) their practice with changing those accents; and (3) the same conversation in their adjusted accents.
 Three other monitors show outtakes from their practice sessions.
 Katchadourian and her parents put a lot of effort into their practice, but no one is overly convincing in the end.
 Of course, this begs the question: How do we measure the success of something as subjective as an accent?
 What Nina finds most rewarding are those moments of challenge and confusion that make us stop and question the assumptions we have made.

-Curated by Nicole S. Williams
+Nicole S. Williams